New England Journal of Medicine September 13, 2018

 Setting

-Population Patients aged 18 to 90 years with transthyretin amyloid cardiomyopathy (wild-type or variant), defined by cardiac or extra-cardiac biopsy, echocardiographic evidence of increased wall thickness, and history of heart failure.
+Population Adults aged 18 to 90 years with a diagnosis of transthyretin amyloid cardiomyopathy (either wild-type or variant) and a history of heart failure (NYHA class I-III).

-Intervention Tafamidis 20 mg or 80 mg orally once daily.
+Intervention Tafamidis meglumine (80 mg or 20 mg orally once daily)

-Outcome Hierarchical combination of all-cause mortality and frequency of cardiovascular-related hospitalizations.
+Outcome Hierarchical combination of all-cause mortality and frequency of cardiovascular-related hospitalizations, analyzed via the Finkelstein-Schoenfeld method.

 Study Limitations